New Zealand on the chase after Labuschagne's double ton in Sydney

 - Wickets tumble - ==================

 Wickets tumbled quickly just before tea with James Pattinson bowled by Neil Wagner for two, Pat Cummins caught off Astle's bowling for eight and Mitchell Starc hitting a breezy 22 off 21 balls before he was bowled by Wagner, who finished with three for 66.
-The hosts lost two wickets on the second morning of the Test.
+The hosts lost two wickets in the morning session.

 The Kiwi bowlers had strangled his scoring shots and his 10 runs came off 42 balls.
 Henry was bowling despite fracturing his left thumb on Friday.
 He had the injury strapped and placed in a splint to continue on playing.